Welcome to Canyonlands

-A wide, high plateau with commanding views across many miles of deep red-rock canyons in all directions.
-North on US Hwy 191, ten miles to Utah Hwy 313 then southwest 22 miles to the visitor center.
-Island in the Sky has about 20 miles of paved highway and some gravel roads with several viewpoints.
+The wide, high plateau has commanding views of deep red-rock canyons in all directions.
+Travel 10 miles north on US Hwy 191 to Utah Hwy 313, then southwest 22 miles to the visitor center.
+Island in the Sky has about 20 miles of paved road and some unpaved roads with several viewing points.
 It is the most accessible district and the easiest to visit in a short period of time.
-There are many hiking trails, including a path to Upheaval Dome, a weird moonlike crater with peaks springing from its center.
-Firewood and water are not available at campsites.
+There are many hiking trails, including a path to Upheaval Dome, an impact crater with peaks springing from its center.

-The Needles, in the southeast region of the park, is the heart of rock country and offers many opportunities for exploring.
-76 miles from Moab, south on US Hwy 191, 40 miles to Utah Hwy 211, then 35 miles west to the park entrance and visitor center.
-Utah Hwy 211 ends in The Needles District and is the only paved road leading in and out of it.
-The Needles District has only eight miles of roads accessible by foot, four-wheel-drive vehicles or mountain bikes and more than 60 miles of interconnecting hiking trails.
-Note the petroglyphs on the rock face at Newspaper Rock on the road into The Needles District.
+In the southeast region of the park, 76 miles from Moab, is the heart of rock country offering many opportunities for exploring.
+Go south on US Hwy 191 for 40 miles, then 35 miles west on Utah Hwy 211 to the park entrance and visitor center.
+Utah Hwy 211 ends in The Needles district and is the only paved road leading in and out of it.
+The Needles district has only eight miles of roads accessible by foot, four-wheel-drive vehicles, or mountain bikes and more than 60 miles of interconnecting hiking trails.
+Note the petroglyphs on the rock face at Newspaper Rock on the road into The Needles.

-The National Park Service measured the interior of Canyonlands National Park and found it to be one of the quietest places in the United States.
+The National Park Service measured sound in the interior of Canyonlands National Park and found it to be one of the quietest places in the United States.

-An authentically dark night The International Dark-Sky Association has granted Gold-Tier International Dark Sky Park status to Canyonlands National Park, an honor reserved for the darkest of dark skies and the most stunning of starscapes.
+The International Dark-Sky Association has granted Gold-Tier International Dark Sky-Park status to Canyonlands National Park, an honor reserved for the darkest of dark skies and the most stunning of starscapes.

-GyPSy Guide, a driving tour app for Canyonlands National Park’s driving tour app, might just be your perfect companion as you explore.
+GyPSy Guide, a driving tour app for Canyonlands National Park, might just be your perfect companion as you explore.
 It plays commentary automatically as you drive so you won’t miss a thing.
 It’s fun, entertaining, and full of interesting information about Canyonlands and Moab.
 Once you download, you can listen again and again.